 Iconic Photos of Marilyn Monroe Entertaining American Troops in Korea

-Following the conclusion of the Korean War, the Korean peninsula entered into a period of uncertainty.
-While armistice negotiations occurred, UN forces remained in the area to keep the peace.
-The majority of troops were weary from fighting and the poor weather conditions, and thus welcomed those tasked with providing them with entertainment.
+Following the signing of the armistice during the Korean War, the Korean Peninsula entered into a period of uncertainty.
+While negotiations occurred, the UN forces remained in the region to keep the peace.
+The majority of troops were weary from fighting and the poor weather conditions, and thus welcomed those who’d been tasked with entertaining them.
 This included Hollywood starlet, Marilyn Monroe.

 Photo Credit: Alfred Zirkel / Wikimedia Commons CC BY-SA 4.0

-Marilyn Monroe waving at GIs from a doorway
+Marilyn Monroe waving at a crowd of troops who are waiting for her by a doorway

 Photo Credit: Bettmann / Getty Images

-Marilyn Monroe standing onstage in front of a group of GIs
+Marilyn Monroe standing onstage in front of a group of soldiers

 Photo Credit: USMC Archives / Wikimedia Commons CC BY 2.0

-PFO Stanley Closter feeding Marilyn Monroe a piece of cake
+Stanley Closter feeding Marilyn Monroe a piece of cake while other American troops watch on

 Marilyn Monroe standing behind a large tarp